-- such state or county rights-of-way.
-A copy of the map adopted as part of the Town's SEQRA findings is attached hereto as Exhibit D. - 31.
-In making the representation that under its Zoning Ordinance, no potential assisted living facilities would be "entertained in the future" in any location where such access was beyond 200 feet, the Town Board acknowledged the possibility that developers might assemble different parcels totaling 4 acres or more.
-But the Town Board stated in its SEQRA findings that the potential for assisted living facilities would still be limited to the 200-foot perimeter because that was the only area in such districts that the board was expressly zoning for that use.
+future" if they were located more than 200 feet from access to such state or county rights-of-way.
+A copy of the map adopted as part of the Town's SEQRA findings is attached to the Petition as Exhibit D.

+In making the representation that under its Zoning Ordinance, no potential assisted living facilities would be "entertained in the future" in any location where such access was beyond 200 feet, the Town Board acknowledged the possibility that developers might assemble different parcels totaling 4 acres of or more.
+But the Town Board stated in its SEQRA findings that any such potential assisted living facilities would still be limited to the 200-foot perimeter, because that was the only area in such districts that the board was expressly zoning for that use.
 Thus, the Town Board stated that any area beyond that perimeter would require a finding by the Town Board, after compliance with the SEQRA process, that "such use of such parcel is appropriate and harmonious with the surrounding area."
-Accordingly, the Town Board found that "no assisted living facility could be developed under these proposed amendments without: i) satisfying the applicable zoning bulk criteria; ii) review and recommendation by the Planning Board; and iii) issuance of a Special Permit by the Town Board only after compliance with the SEQRA process and finding that such use of such parcel(s) is appropriate and harmonious with the surrounding area."
-(Emphasis added). - 32.
-In allowing assisted living facilities as a permitted use within the Town, the Town Board specifically amended Section 285-10(A)(4) of its Zoning Ordinance, which lists for its residential zoning districts six other "uses under special permit by the Town Board," such as "agency group homes," "utility structures," "convalescent homes, rest homes, nursing homes, and other state-licensed residential health care facilities," "hospitals" and "day care centers," and "continuing care retirement communities," by adding a new subsection (f), entitled, "assisted living facilities."
+Accordingly, the Town Board found that "no assisted living facility could be developed under these proposed amendments without: i) satisfying the applicable zoning bulk criteria; ii) review and recommendation by the Planning Board; and iii) issuance of a Special Permit by the Town Board only after compliance with the SEQRA process "and finding that such use of such parcel(s) is appropriate and harmonious with the surrounding area."
+(Exhibit C, p.
+5, emphasis added).

+In allowing assisted living facilities as a permitted use within the Town, the Town Board specifically amended Section 285-10(A)(4) of its Zoning Ordinance, which lists for its single family residential zoning districts six other "uses under special permit by the Town Board," such as "agency group homes," "convalescent homes, rest homes, nursing homes, and other state-licensed residential health care facilities," "hospitals" and "day care centers," by adding a new subsection (f), entitled, "assisted living facilities."
 That subsection then listed 15 individual requirements.
 Most of these requirements pertain to lot and bulk specifications, including minimum lot size, number of beds per acre, distances from street and lot lines, maximum building height and length, lot widths, floor area ratios, and maximum coverages for principal buildings, accessory buildings, and impervious surfaces.
-However, subsection 14 therein restricts where in the Town's one family residential zoning districts assisted living facilities may be located.
-Specifically, subsection 14 states that, "[t]he site must be within 200 feet of, and have access to, a state or county right-of-way, other than parkways and interstate highways.
+However, subsection 14 therein restricts where in the Town's residential zoning districts assisted living facilities may be located - a restriction that is not found in any of the other uses for which a special permit is required.

+Specifically, subsection 14 states that "[t]he site must be within 200 feet of, and have access to, a state or county right-of-way, other than parkways and interstate highways.
 Such access must be direct or via a side street and shall not be accessed by a circuitous route."
-In other words, if the site is not with 200 feet of access to a state or county right-of-way or even if it is, but such access is not direct or is accessed by a circuitous route, its use as an assisted living facility is prohibited.
-The Town's special use permit for assisted living facilities is the only special use permit in the Town's entire Zoning Ordinance with respect to any of its commercial or residential zoning districts to include this sort of requirement.
+In other words, if the site is not with 200 feet of access to a state or county right-of-way - or even if it, but such access is not direct or is accessed by a circuitous route - then its use for an assisted living facility is prohibited.